skip to Main Content

 • Anyone who would have been an intestate successor, assuming a will was not written and the estate was larger than what the spouse would inherit.

-In cases where the deceased didn’t write a valid will, the above list is not fully relevant.
-While there isn’t a will, the estate will likely still go through probate – the person’s estate must be administered and distributed even in intestacy.
+In cases where the deceased didn’t write a valid will, the list above is not fully relevant.
+While there isn’t a will, the estate will likely still go through probate.
+The person’s estate must be administered and distributed even in intestacy.
 The people entitled to a probate notice for an intestate estate include:

 • Anyone who is an intestate successor, assuming the estate is larger than what the spouse will inherit and